 I spent two days wandering this area of the city and found lots of fun things to do.
 So if you’re looking to answer the question, “what to do in Old San Juan” then keep reading.
 Also, definitely take a look at my Puerto Rico packing list; I’ve got recommendations specifically for city days spent walking around.

-• Visit the famous Fortaleza Street
+- Visit Fortaleza Street

-• View the Santa Maria Magdalena de Pazzis Cemetery
+- Santa Maria Magdalena de Pazzis Cemetery

-Excursions to Consider
+Old San Juan Excursions to Consider

 If you’re the type of traveler who enjoys a guided tour, check out these Old San Juan tour options: